Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Interface-Descriptions "Previous section in reading order")]   [[\>](#nc_005fstrerror "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------- ---------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.2 Parallel Access for NetCDF Files {.section}
+2.2 Parallel Access for NetCDF Files
 ------------------------------------

 To use parallel access, open or create the file with nc\_open\_par (see